Do consultants need business insurance?

 Contracts are great.
 And they’ll protect you a lot of the time.
 But if you think you don’t need professional liability insurance because you have a contract, you may be mistaken.
 A larger company with resources can easily interpret a contract in their favor, not yours.

 A contract won’t stop a client from taking you to court, even if the rules are clearly spelled out.
 And you’ll have to pay to defend yourself, which can be quite expensive.

-Well, liability insurance is a great place to start – it’ll protect you from many of the things that can go wrong when you are a consultant.
+Liability insurance is a great place to start – it’ll protect you from many of the things that can go wrong when you are a consultant.
 Common liability insurance options are general liability insurance and professional liability insurance.